flyingcircle/book/site/gospels/README.md

 We don't actually know when these gospels were written either.
 The earliest gospel, Mark, is assumed to have been written around 70 AD, but that's really just a guess based on the author's apparent knowledge of The Jewish Wars in Mark 13.
 The [oldest fragment of Mark](https://www.christianheadlines.com/contributors/michael-foust/oldest-manuscript-of-gospel-of-mark-discovered.html) we have is from late 2nd Century.

 This is the central story to Christianity, so I would expect that there is a large amount of strong evidence to back up the claims being made in the Gospels.
-However, if we don't know who wrote the Gospels; the authors of the Gospels never claim to be witnesses; and the authors were writing, at the earliest, decades after Jesus's execution, then how much confidence can we have that the Gospels are an accurate account of events?
+However, if we don't know who wrote the Gospels; the authors of the Gospels never claim to be witnesses; and the authors were writing, at the earliest, decades after Jesus's execution, then how much confidence can we have that the Gospels are accurate accounts of the events?
 Why do the Gospel writers not cite a single source of where they were getting their information?

 ## Luke - Josephus